JoAnn Fowler was a late starter in the Makeup Industry. She’s been making up for lost time ever since.

 “When I was 16 I asked my mother if I could take a makeup course,” she recalls with a smile.
 “She did not approve of makeup at all, so I didn’t take it.
 I became a childcare counsellor and worked with kids for almost 10 years.
 Then when I was 30 I signed up at Blanche Macdonald, the Vancouver Makeup School I thought would kick start my career.”

 JoAnn has proved her mother, and any other doubters, wrong.
 After graduating from Canada’s #1 Makeup School, JoAnn became one of the country’s best TV and movie Makeup Artists, bringing her incredible talents to television shows including The Commish, The Crow and The L Word, and movies like The Twilight Saga, X-Men 2, Air Bud, and Final Destination 3 and 5.
 JoAnn garnered an Emmy nomination for Best Makeup in 2004 for Reefer Madness and two CNoMA nominations for Best Makeup for The L Word that same year.
-These incredible experiences led JoAnn to her greatest triumph so far; developing and launching her nationally distributed, eco-conscious, organic makeup line, Sappho Organic Cosmetics.
+These incredible experiences led JoAnn to her greatest triumph so far; developing and launching her nationally distributed, eco-conscious, non-toxic and organic makeup line, Sappho New Paradigm.

 It’s a remarkable success story, fuelled by a passion for makeup that even her mother’s disapproval couldn’t contain.